SaraEid1/FoodTracker/README.md

 with their expiration dates with the app’s real time listener to the cloud-hosted database.
 Moreover, FoodTracker includes a manual entry option in case of any inaccuracy in recognizing the item.
 This app uses Inceptionv3 pre-trained model for food items category classification.

+Used Technologies and languages: Figma, Java, XML, Python, and jupyter notebook.